suhabb/covid_testing_service/README.md

 # Covid Testing Service

 Covid Testing Service is a Reactive Spring Boot Microservice which returns the data of covid testing/timelines/cases of each country.
-The data source used is publicly available database in the github account of OWID(Our World In Data).
+The data source used is publicly available in api https://corona.lmao.ninja/ (Open Disease Data API).

 - Covid Testing service runs on the port 8081
   `` http://localhost:8081``